 Beekeepers have long known that by changing a hive’s entrance size, shape and location they can help and assist the bees in their work and defence of the colony.
 Much has been observed, written and forgotten about how Bees live in the wild and are affected by the choices we make as Bee Keepers.
 Over the last 150 years many inventors (Hough, Pratt, Nitsch and Meier, Schlegel, Musgrove, Kerkhof, to name just a few) have patented ideas that claim to improve traffic in/out of the hive, ventilation and defence.

 Globally, the most common Bee Hive is the Langstroth.
 Invented in 1853 by Lorenzo Langstroth it has a single long slot entrance located at floor level.
-The National Beehive, popular in the UK and slightly smaller than the Langstroth, has a similar entrance 54 cm2 (8.4 in2) reducible to 27cm2 (4.2 in2).
-Newer floors such as Thornes National Open Mesh Floor offer a small opening of 7cm2 (1.0 in2).
+The slightly smaller National Beehive, popular in the UK, has a similar entrance 54 cm2 (8.4 in2) that can be reduced to 27cm2 (4.2 in2).
+Newer National floors such as Thornes National Open Mesh Floor offer a small opening of 7cm2 (1.0 in2).

 My personal interest in Hive design, its relation to wild bee colonies and how it impacts our colonies and bee keeping decisions came from reading The Honeybee Democracy by Thomas D Seeley (Professor of Biology at Cornel University and author of a number of books on Bee behaviour) and a desire to build my own hives.